bparanj/crystal/programming/iac/docs/basics/cdk-experiments.md

-Certainly!
 Here's a series of simple experiments that gradually build up to the equivalent AWS CDK code for the Packer and Terraform configurations:

 Experiment 1: Basic Infrastructure Setup
 1. Set up a new AWS CDK project using the AWS CDK CLI.